Saibot393/Rideable/README.md

 - Familiar riding: to allow familiars to ride their master (familiars will be placed on their masters corners)
 - Familiar riding position: to set the corner familiars will be positioned first
 - Grappling: to allow tokens to grapple one another
-- Apply "Grappled" effect to: apply a system dependent effect on grappled tokens
+- Apply "Grappled" effect: to apply a system dependent effect on grappled tokens
+- Custom grappling effects: to set custom effects applied to grappled tokens
 - Stop grapple on effect removal: to stop the grapple when the as soon as the effect is removed
 - Prevent enemy riding: to stop tokens from riding enemy tokens (GMs ignore this setting)
 - Adjust rider size: to reduce the size of riders should their size be greater or equal to the size of the ridden token